Bandwidth/api-docs/site/docs/account/credentials.md

 1. Once an API user is created, an email will be sent to the email address specified during account creation.
 2. Click the link in the email to verify their account information.
-3. Verify the API user information including the first name, last name and work phone number,
+3. Verify the API user information including the first name, last name and work phone number.
 4. If a password was not created for this user, they'll receive a second email containing their password.

 :::note